Brigid Heywood

-Brigid R. Heywood, born 1956 or 1957, is a British/Australian academic and biological scientist.
-She was Vice-Chancellor of the University of New England (UNE) in Australia from 2019 until she resigned after criminal charges were laid against her in 2022.
+Brigid R. Heywood (born 1956 or 1957) is a British/Australian academic and biological scientist, who was Vice-Chancellor of the University of New England (UNE) in Australia from 2019 until she resigned after criminal charges were laid against her in 2022.

 Early life and education

 Heywood is a native of Hull in Northern England.
-Her father gave her a microscope at age 10.
-Early scholarly inspiration came from chemist Robert Williams, an Emeritus Professor at the University of Oxford.
-In 1979, Heywood earned a Bachelor of Science (Hons) in Biological Sciences from the University of Manchester and a PhD focused on Biomineralisation from the University of Liverpool in 1984.
+She received a Bachelor of Science degree with honours in biological sciences from the University of Manchester in 1979 and a PhD focused on biomineralisation from the University of Liverpool in 1984.

 Academic career

-Although she did not have a chemistry degree, Heywood was appointed a professor of chemistry on the strength of her research credentials in 1996 to a personal Chair in Inorganic Materials Chemistry at Keele University in Staffordshire, United Kingdom while in her early thirties.
+Although she did not have a chemistry degree, Heywood was appointed a professor of chemistry on the strength of her research credentials in 1996 to a personal Chair in Inorganic Materials Chemistry at Keele University in Staffordshire, United Kingdom.
 She held academic leadership positions as Head of the Chemistry Department (1997–99), Head of the School of Chemistry and Physics (1999-02) and Director of the Office of Research and Enterprise at Keele University from 2003–2005.

-She was then appointed Professor of Chemistry at The Open University from 2005-2011.
-Heywood served as Assistant Vice-Chancellor (Research) at Massey University, New Zealand in 2011, and later Assistant Vice-Chancellor Research, Academic and Enterprise from 2013–2015.
+Heywood was then appointed Professor of Chemistry at The Open University from 2005-2011.
+She served as Assistant Vice-Chancellor (Research) at Massey University, New Zealand in 2011, and later Assistant Vice-Chancellor Research, Academic and Enterprise from 2013–2015.
 She was Deputy Vice-Chancellor (Research) at the University of Tasmania prior to her appointment in 2019 as the 14th Vice-Chancellor of the University of New England (UNE), Australia.

+Resignation and Assault Trial

-The third woman in this role, following Ingrid Moses (1997–2005) and Annabelle Duncan (2014–2019), However, UNE accepted her resignation in August 2022 after she was formally charged with allegedly assaulting a teenage schoolgirl at a club in Armidale on 8 March 2022.
+Heywood resigned from her role as Vice Chancellor after she was formally charged with allegedly assaulting a teenage schoolgirl at a club in Armidale on 8 March 2022.
+University of New England accepted her resignation in August 2022.